 Not only are they shaped like adorable coffee beans (OMG - aren't they so cute?), but they have an amazing coffee flavor.
-Just the right amount of sweet vs bitterness from the coffee, plus a crispy outer layer that hides a tender center.
-They actually taste slightly like mocha, thanks to the addition of cacao powder.
+Just the right amount of sweetness vs bitterness from the coffee, plus a crispy outer layer that hides a tender center.

-But guess what: coffee bean cookies can be made completely egg-free, refined sugar-free, healthier and even gluten-free without any compromise on texture!
-Using coconut oil is the secret to get that soft and moist middle that's unique to a coffee bean cookie, even without using any butter.
-Plus, they are sweetened with maple syrup, which add a depth in flavor when combined with coffee.
+Using coconut oil is the secret to getting that soft and moist middle that's unique to a coffee bean cookie, even without using any butter.
+Plus, they are sweetened with maple syrup, which adds depth in flavor when combined with coffee.

-Hope you give them a try on your next afternoon tea break!
+Hope you give them a try on your next afternoon tea break! ❤️

-No spread cookie dough
+No spread cookies

-Ok.
 These cookies taste like coffee and a little chocolate and they are so delicious.
 BUT, I know you are here for their beautiful coffee bean shapes.
 Aren't you?

-To allow them to be shaped this way, we are going to prepare a no spread cookie dough.
+To allow them to be shaped this way, we are going to prepare a no-spread cookie dough.

 Nothing complicated: the batter will be thick and sticky, plus they contain only a tiny amount of baking powder.
 Just enough to help them puff a little and give them rounder edges, but not that much so they remain about the same shape they had pre-cooking.